Solving Linear Programs with Fast Online Learning Algorithms: Practical Aspects of Online Linear Programming

 \subsection{Sifting and Column Generation}

-In this section, we provide a deeper discussion of online LP in the context of sifting, and more broadly, column generation.
-We organize this section as follows.
-First, we introduce the basic setup and intuition of the sifting algorithm and track its history of development.
-Then we describe several difficulties sifting solvers face in practice and some popular solutions.
-Last we show that our method perfectly aligns with sifting and how we can make use of outputs of online algorithms to speed up sifting.
+This section discusses online LP in relation to sifting and column generation.
+We first explain the basic idea and history of the sifting algorithm.
+Then we identify some common challenges and solutions for sifting solvers.
+Finally, we show that our methods fit well with sifting and how we can make use of outputs of the online algorithms to speed up sifting.